 If you fall into the demographic of individuals whose attention span is less than that of a Goldfish’s (don’t worry, I qualify too… what was I saying again?) here’s a chart where you can compare each of the site builders in less time than it takes to refresh your Twitter feed.

 Full Disclosure: Yes, this article contains affiliate links.
 That means if you click on one and end up purchasing a product or service, I earn a small commission (about enough to pay for of a cup of coffee).
-You can hate me, get out your pitchfork, and assemble an angry mob if you want, but before you do… Please remember that I already invested money to bring these reviews to you in the first place and have to spend money to keep this site running.
+You can hate me, get out your pitchfork, and assemble an angry mob if you want, but before you do… Please remember that I already invested money to bring these reviews and help you find the best website builder.
 I don’t recommend any product I haven’t used and loved myself and I value my integrity way more than the paltry sum I get paid from commission.
 M’kay?